armory/docs/content/en/cd-as-a-service/setup/cli.md

 ## {{% heading "prereq" %}}

 * Make sure that your organization has completed the onboarding steps in {{< linkWithTitle "get-started.md" >}}.
 That guide describes how to prepare your deployment target so that you can use the CLI to deploy apps to it.
-* You have login credentials for Armory CD-as-a-Service
+* You have login credentials for Armory CD-as-a-Service.

 ## Install the Armory CD-as-a-Service CLI